 - No parking lot just spots on the road

-As soon as you leave the trailhead you will start your descent to the waterfall.
-You will immediately realize how beautiful this area is as you reach a massive meadow.
+As soon as you leave the trailhead, you will start your descent to the waterfall.
+You will immediately realize how beautiful this area is as you reach a large meadow.

-Continuing on, this hike starts to follow the creek that will eventually become the waterfall and as the water picks up speed it is amazing.
+As you continue on, the trail starts to follow the creek that will eventually become the waterfall, and as the water picks up speed, it is stunning.

-This trail starts at the top of the hill and follows switchbacks all the way down.
-It is a nice grade and there are some trees you can use for shade.
+This trail starts at the top of the hill and follows switchbacks down.
+It is a gentle grade, and there are some trees you can use for shade.

-When you reach the bottom you will be at the creek again and will see a couple other small waterfalls as well as the beautiful cascades behind it.
+When you reach the bottom, you will be at the creek again and will see a couple of other small waterfalls as well as the beautiful cascades behind it.
 You can see the sign for the closed cascade trail.

-About another third of a mile will drop you off at the top Kings Creek Falls.
+After about another third of a mile, will drop you off at the top Kings Creek Falls.
 You can’t see the falls from here as you can just see the drop.

-If you want to do some scrambling though you can make it down to the base of the falls for a view like this.
+If you want to do some scrambling, you can make it down to the base of the falls for a view like this.

 I took a lot of pictures down here.

-This waterfall really is amazing and the hike itself fits with the other awesome hikes in Lassen National Park like Bumpass Hell and Mt Lassen.
-When you finish, hike back the way you came, I recommend taking the horse trail even if the cascades are open as it is an easier hike with a more gradual gain.
-Check out the rest of the pictures below and be sure to leave me a comment.
+This waterfall is fantastic, and the hike fits with the other excellent hikes in Lassen National Park like Bumpass Hell and Mt Lassen.
+When you finish, hike back the way you came, I recommend taking the horse trail even if the cascades are open as it is a more leisurely hike with a more gradual gain.
+Be sure to leave me a comment below with your thoughts.